ravichoudhary33/ravichoudhary33/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on designing and scaling AI platform and building Feature Store for the ML models
+- 🔭 I’m currently working on designing and scaling AI platform and Distibuted Systems.
-- 🌱 I’m currently learning about Distributed System and Blockchain technology
+- 🌱 I’m always learning and exploring about Distributed Computing and MLOps.
-- 👯 I’m looking to collaborate on interesting open source project related to AI in healthcare & Blockchain technology
+- 👯 I’m looking to collaborate on interesting open source project related to AI in healthcare